jappeace/jappeaceApplication/content/what-do-you-think-about-jakarta.md

 However once I thought about this a little I realized we basically have the same in the Netherlands, for example the 'free schools' or 'open schools'.

-#+BEGIN_QUOTE
-My grandfather actually told me many Indonesians would be capable of speaking Dutch.
+> My grandfather actually told me many Indonesians would be capable of speaking
+> Dutch.
 I seriously doubt that
-#+END_QUOTE

 I was totally right by the way about nobody being able to speak Dutch, I only ever met one person who said something in Dutch to me and it was done in a way where the words didn't make much sense.
 They said 'nice to meet you' in dutch, without introducing themselves first.

-#+BEGIN_QUOTE
-The weather will be hot in Indonesia, at least in Jakarta and there will be lots of rain.
+> The weather will be hot in Indonesia, at least in Jakarta and there will be lots
-#+END_QUOTE
+> of rain.

 The weather wasn't that hot actually.
 Most of the time I was quite comfortable in the Jakarta heat.